thillRobot/carla_simulator/docs/PythonAPI.md

 this line shows to set a env var permanently in the conda environment.

 `
-conda env config vars set PYTHONPATH=$PYTHONPATH:<CARLA ROOT>/PythonAPI/carla/dist/<CARLA DIST>.egg:<CARLA PATH>/PythonAPI/carla/agents:<CARLA ROOT>/PythonAPI/carla
+conda env config vars set PYTHONPATH=$PYTHONPATH:<CARLAROOT>/PythonAPI/carla/dist/<CARLADIST>.egg:<CARLAROOT>/PythonAPI/carla/agents:<CARLAROOT>/PythonAPI/carla
 `

 To run the server you must include the path to the *.egg* file in `PYTHONPATH`.
-Replace `<CARLA ROOT>` with the absolute path to the CARLA package directory, and replace `<CARLA DIST>` with the distribution name of the package.
+Replace `<CARLAROOT>` with the absolute path to the CARLA package directory, and replace `<CARLADIST>` with the distribution name of the package.
 The python version of you are using should match the *.egg* file name.
 For Example:

 ````